As Fed ponders interest rate rise timing, markets overshadow U.S. jobs report

 Fed policymakers gathered at a conference in Jackson Hole, Wyoming last week acknowledged that market volatility affects their decision on the timing of policy.

-Even "hawkish" officials like St. Louis Fed President James Bullard said a move on interest rates is unlikely if mmarkets remain turbulent through to the policy meeting.
+Even "hawkish" officials like St. Louis Fed President James Bullard said a move on interest rates is unlikely if markets remain turbulent through to the policy meeting.

 Fed Vice Chair Stanley Fischer said there was "a pretty strong case" to tighten before the slump in stock prices led by China, and that now, "we are still watching how it unfolds."